 Harvard Medical School

-Dr. Vijay G. Sankaran is the Lodish Family Chair in the Division of Hematology/Oncology, Boston Children's Hospital; Associate Professor of Pediatrics at Harvard Medical School and an Attending Physician in the Dana-Farber/ Boston Children's Cancer and Blood Disorders Center.
+Dr. Vijay G. Sankaran is the Lodish Family Chair in the Division of Hematology/Oncology, Boston Children's Hospital; Associate Professor of Pediatrics, Harvard Medical School; Attending Physician in the Dana-Farber/ Boston Children's Cancer and Blood Disorders Center.
 He received a B.A. and M.S. from the University of Pennsylvania in biochemistry, an M.Phil. from the University of Cambridge in biochemistry, and earned his M.D. and Ph.D. degrees from Harvard Medical School.
 He subsequently did a residency in pediatrics at Boston Children’s Hospital and Boston Medical Center, followed by a fellowship in pediatric hematology/oncology at Boston Children’s Hospital and the Dana-Farber Cancer Institute.
-Dr. Sankaran has received a number of awards for his work on using human genetics to better understand the process of blood cell production, including most recently the 2015 Young Investigator Award from the Society for Pediatric Research and the 2014 Cohen Memorial Lectureship from the Children’s Hospital of Philadelphia.
+Dr. Sankaran has received a number of awards for his work on using human genetics to better understand the process of blood cell production, including most recently the 2018 Gale and Ira Drukier Prize in Children’s Health Research and the 2019 Seldin-Smith Award for Pioneering Research from the American Society of Clinical Investigation.